stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Divination/index.md

 **Components:** V, S<br>
 **Duration:** Concentration, up to 1 minute

 You touch one willing creature.
-Once before the spell ends, the target can roll a d4 and add the number rolled to one ability check of its choice.
-It can roll the die before or after making the ability check.
+Once before the spell ends, the target benefits from advantage on an ability check of its choice.
 The spell then ends.

-This spell’s dice size increases by 1 when you reach 5th level (1d6), 11th level (1d8), and 17th level (1d10).

 ## True Strike
 *Divination Cantrip*<br>